-The New Jersey cannabis bill to implement the referendum to amend the state constitution was announced by State Senator Nick Scutari (D-Union) late last night.
+The New Jersey adult use cannabis bill to implement the referendum to amend the state constitution was announced by State Senator Nick Scutari (D-Union) late last night.

 Scutari is Chair of the State Senate Judiciary Committee, which has jurisdiction over the bill.
 State Senate President Steve Sweeney (D-Gloucester) is a sponsor of it as well.

 It is highly improper that this bill was introduced so late on a Friday night and is now going to be debated and voted on next week in multiple hearings.
-While the referendum did pass by an overwhelming 67 percent and won every county in New Jersey, usually there is time for experts to examine the bill to see what provisions it contains.
+The referendum did pass by an overwhelming 67 percent and won every county in New Jersey.
+However, usually there is time for experts to examine the bill to see what provisions it contains.

-The Assembly hearing for the bill has been announced for 10 AM Monday before the bill itself was available.
+The Assembly hearing for the NJ adult use cannabis legalization bill was announced for 10 AM Monday before the bill itself was available.

 Apparently, they want to vote on it by the 16th.